vivaria/edisonrul.ing/README.md

 ## COPY PLANT

-*   "Copy Plant's" effect targets 1 face-up Plant-Type monster on the field.
+*   "Copy Plant"'s effect targets 1 face-up Plant-Type monster on the field.
-*   "Copy Plant's" effect copies the current Level of the targeted monster when "Copy Plant's" effect resolves.
-If the targeted monster's Level changes after "Copy Plant's" effect has resolved, "Copy Plant" keeps the level it copied when its effect resolved.
+*   "Copy Plant"'s effect copies the current Level of the targeted monster when "Copy Plant"'s effect resolves.
+If the targeted monster's Level changes after "Copy Plant"'s effect has resolved, "Copy Plant" keeps the level it copied when its effect resolved.
 *   If "Copy Plant" is equipped with "Demotion", when "Copy Plant" uses its effect to copy the Level of a Plant-Type monster, the copied value is reduced by 2 for "Demotion".
-*   "Copy Plant's" effect can target a Plant-Type monster of equal Level, and it can target another "Copy Plant".
+*   "Copy Plant"'s effect can target a Plant-Type monster of equal Level, and it can target another "Copy Plant".

 ## CORE BLAST